IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 ### isLoginRequired(): boolean

-Specifies whether a UID2 login ([GET /token/generate](../endpoints/get-token-generate.md) call) is required.
+Specifies whether a UID2 login ([POST /token/generate](../endpoints/post-token-generate.md) call) is required.

 The function can also provide additional context for handling missing identities, as shown in [Workflow States and Transitions](#workflow-states-and-transitions).